 Color Reset™ Recipes: Aligning Food and Emotion for Neurodivergent Wellness

-What can I eat to help me calm down at night?
-How do I cook when I’m emotionally flat or overstimulated?
-Is there a way to make food feel healing again?
+What can you eat to help your nervous system come back online at night?
+How do you cook when you're emotionally flat or completely overstimulated?
+Is there a way to make food feel healing again — instead of just another thing you have to manage?

 Color Isn’t Just Aesthetic—It’s Emotional Syntax